Tagalog profanity: Leche

 Leche, alternatively "Letse", is used as an expression of annoyance or anger.
 It can be used as an interjection i.e. "leche!", or in a sentence.
 It is in the same context of "bwisit" i.e. "bwisit na mga tao 'to; leche na mga tao 'to (lit. these people are annoying) which can be contextually translated to "these fuckin' people."
 It became popular when Spanish was still the language used by a major demographic in the country.
 Leche or letse (Spanish for "milk") is derived from the Spanish profanity "Me cago en la leche," which literally translates to "I defecate in the milk" where leche is a euphemism for ley ("law"), referring to the Law of Moses.

 Hayop

 Hinayupak is another Tagalog vulgar word, referring to a person acting like an animal, which has as its root the word hayop, which means "animal".
 Hayop can be used on its own as well, as in, mga hayop kayo!, meaning, "you animals!".

 Lintik

 Lintik is a Tagalog word meaning "lightning", also a mildly profane word used to someone contemptible, being wished to be hit by lightning, such as in "Lintik ka!'.
 The term is mildly vulgar and an insult, but may be very vulgar in some cases, especially when mixed with other profanity.
 Sometimes, lintik is also used as a verb through adding verbalizing affixes, such as in "Malilintikan ka sa akin!", that may roughly translate to English "Get damned!" or "Goddamn you!".

 Tarantado

-Tarantado may refer to someone who is foolish or stupid.
-"Taranta" also means being irritated or panicked in Tagalog.
+From the rootword 'taranta,' which literally means "startle" or "panic," tarantado literally means "easily startled" or "quick to panic."
+However, as a derogatory word, tarantado means "foolish" or "stupid."